mkellydevv/vector_graphics_animator/README.md

 __Summary :__

-This program allows the user to construct a scene graph and create animations with said scene graph.
-The scene graph is tree data structure consisting of nodes which represent polygons.
-Any transformation applied to a parent is applied to all its children in its section of the tree.
-If a transformation is applied to the scene graph, the currently selected frame becomes a key frame.
-The animation uses the most recent key frame to display the scene graph or calculates tween intermediaries and applies them to the scene graph if the option is selected.
+This program allows the user to construct a scene using vector graphics and to animate the scene using a set of key frames and tweening.
+The scene graph is stored in a node tree structure where each node stores a vector graphic polgyon and pointers to children nodes.
+Animations are stored as a series of key frames where transforms have been applied to nodes.
+The most recent key frame is displayed until reaching another key frame unless tweening is turned on.
+Tweening interpolates between the transforms of key frames allowing a smooth transition of position, translation, rotation, scale, and color.

 __Libraries & Technologies Used :__
 * FLTK - Fast Light Toolkit is a cross-platform C++ GUI toolkit.